A Dichotomous Analysis of Unemployment Benefits: Empirical Study, Labor Costs and Other Applications

-The I-66 highway inside the Capital Beltway of the Washington metropolitan area has enforced a dynamic toll rule during rush hours: a carpool driver pays no toll, but a solo driver pays a dynamic toll fee, say $\xi (n, \omega)$.
-Here $n$ is the number of cars in the segment of the highway, and $\omega$ is the percentage of solo drivers in the traffic.
+The I-66 highway segment inside the Capital Beltway (I-495) utilizes a dynamic tolling system during rush hours: carpool drivers travel toll-free, while each solo driver pays a dynamic toll, denoted as $\xi (n, s)$, where $n$ is the total number of drivers and $s$ is the number of solo drivers in the segment.
+Let $\mathbf{S}$ represent the set of solo drivers.

-Let $g(n)$ be the average carpool driver's cost in the traffic when the traffic volume is $n$ cars.
-It is likely a nonlinear increasing function of $n$.
-An excellent choice of $g(n)$ is the expected driving time in hours multiplied by the average hourly pay rate, plus expenses on gas and vehicle depreciation.
-Also, let $\mathbf{S}$ denote the random set of solo drivers.
-Then, $v(\mathbf{S}) = ng(n) - n(1-\omega) g\left (n(1-\omega) \right ) - n\omega \xi (n, \omega) $ is the total cost of over-traffic generated by the solo drivers, with toll fees deducted.
+Let $g(n)$ denote the average cost per driver---ignoring tolls---when the traffic volume is $n$ cars.
+This function increases nonlinearly with $n$.
+A practical estimate for $g(n)$ is the expected driving time (in hours) multiplied by the average hourly wage.
+Thus, the total cost for all drivers is $ng(n)$, and the total cost for carpool drivers---assuming no solo drivers---is $(n-s) g(n-s)$.
+The excess traffic cost caused by solo drivers, after tolls are deducted, is: